FaisalSuwayyid/CAKL/README.md

 2. **CSV file**
    - Must contain a column named `Accession (version)` that exactly matches the accessions (or accession+version identifiers) in the FASTA file.
    - The labels column can vary; adjust the column name in the code to match the one used in your CSV file.

-## Basic Usage
+3. **Featurization**
+   - `Featurization.ipynb` reads sequences from the FASTA file and their corresponding accessions from the CSV file.
+   - Features are computed only for sequences whose accessions are listed in the CSV file, and in the same order as they appear in the CSV.
+   - For each sequence, the resulting feature array is stored and saved using the accession as the filename.

+4. **Stacking**
+   - `Stacking.ipynb` stacks the extracted features into a single feature matrix.
+   - Features are aligned in a consistent **sorted order** to ensure reproducibility.

+5. **Distances**
+   - `Distances.ipynb` computes the pairwise distance matrix from the stacked features.
+   - The distance matrix follows the same **sorted order** of accessions used during stacking.

+6. **Applications**
+   - **Classification**:
+     - `5nn_classification.ipynb` and `1nn_classification.ipynb` perform k-NN classification tasks (with k=5 and k=1, respectively).
+     - The resulting scores can be used to evaluate model performance.
+   - **Phylogenetic trees**:
+     - Phylogenetic trees can be constructed directly from the computed distance matrices.

+## Demo and reproduction

 - **`example.py`**
   Provides a minimal example for generating features.